What Is Good

 Uyyala Jampala does not boast of a fresh story.
 The content seems to be a ready mix of several films, but the presentation is fine.
 Though the film drags in the first half, post interval it picks up the pace and there are many nice elements that makes it worth a watch.
 On the whole, Uyyala Jampala is an enjoyable family entertainer, but somehow you leave the theatre with a feeling that the film could have been much better.

-- Kick 2 Telugu Movie Review, Rating - APHERALD
+- Speedunnodu Review, Rating - APHERALD

 - Baahubali story in more than 100 parts